MoidzzZ/Echidna/Readme.md

 This is the official implementation of the paper "ECHIDNA: Enhancing Player Engagement via Pre-Explored Branches and Dynamic Role Interaction".

-Echidna, Explore branCHes the story dID'nt narrate.
+Echidna, Explore branCHes the story dID'nt NArrate.

 ---
 We will upload official demo video before 6/8 and offer complete instructions based on the _volcengine_ soon.